Mute Syntax

 - Regenerate: composes a new poem from the system.

-- **Drift**: enters a quiet, ambient state where new poems generate every few seconds without user input.
+- Drift: enters a quiet, ambient state where new poems generate periodically without user input.
+Drift again, or a click, returns to manual reading.

 Mute Syntax is a browser-based, generative poetry system built with p5.js.
 It uses procedural composition to construct four-line micro-poems from a controlled vocabulary, operating within a constrained grammatical structure.
 The piece is framed in a UI styled after the 1984 Macintosh interface to emphasise the computer as both medium and metaphor.